ResearchComputing/Documentation/docs/petalibrary/data_transfer/rclone.md

 host: dtn.rc.colorado.edu
 user = jesse
 ```
 The `Rclone` application is interactive and will prompt you for all of the above information.
-Here is the ouput of an example interactive session when creating an endpoint with the above settings:
+Here is the output of an example interactive session when creating an endpoint with the above settings:

 ```$  rclone config```

-**Windows:** From the Command Prompt, navagate to the _rclone_ file location and run:
+**Windows:** From the Command Prompt, navigate to the _rclone_ file location and run:
 ```$ .\rclone.exe config```

 ```